 “In our houses, parents take the main role; steps (don’t) execute punishments,” says Buscemi, the Rochester Hills author of I Do, Part Two: How to Survive Divorce, Co-Parent Your Kids and Blend Your Families Without Losing Your Mind.

 Judith Slotkin agrees.
-In six years of being together, she has never disciplined partner Anne Adelson’s sons.
+In the time they’ve been together, she has never disciplined partner Anne Adelson’s sons.

 “I decided early on not to confront Annie’s children with any issues I might have with them,” says Slotkin, a Bloomfield Hills resident.
 “To speak to Annie about it and if she chose, then she dealt with the children.
 That has protected (both) relationships all these years.”